6 solutions to solve a TV box that won't connect to WIFI

 (Tip: In most cases, the agent and port settings are not changed.
 But in the case of common WiFi problems, it's not wrong to choose to look at these.)

 Tip 5.
 Set static IP addresses

-Another solution is to set static IP addresses for Android devices.
+Another solution is to set static IP addresses for Android TV boxes.
 This indicates that the router to which the user needs to connect may have problems with DHCP address assignment, or that the device was given the wrong address.
 To set the static IP address, enter the information into the static IP address setting bar (IP address, gateway, subnet mask, DNS, etc.).

 The only problem with setting up a static IP address is that it will apply to all WiFi, so it can only be used when the user is connected to only one WiFi.